Jury Guidlines 2019

 The voting will be supervised by the Coordinators and the Jury Assistants of the respective Jury Groups.
 The evaluation of the ballot papers will be overseen by the RBB Data Processing Department.
 The final results will be announced during the PRIX EUROPA 2019 Awards Ceremony on 11 October.

-Each prize consists of a PRIX EUROPA TROPHY.
+Each prize consists of a PRIX EUROPA TROPHY handcrafted by the Dutch artist Anthon Hoornweg.

-These were the Jury Coordinators for PRIX EUROPA 2018:
+These are the Jury Coordinators for PRIX EUROPA 2019: